History of the Philadelphia Eagles: 2018: Attempting to repeat

-In the Wild Card game against the Chicago Bears Nick Foles threw 2 touchdowns and 2 interceptions in a 16–15 win.
+In the Wild Card game against the Chicago Bears, Nick Foles threw 2 touchdowns and 2 interceptions in a 16–15 win.
 Bears kicker Cody Parkey missed a game-winning field goal that hit the upright and crossbar.
 The kick was also tipped slightly by Treyvon Hester sending the Philadelphia Eagles to a NFC Divisional matchup against the New Orleans Saints.
 In the NFC Divisional Round match with the Saints, the Eagles ended the first quarter with a 14–0 lead.
 However, the offense would be unable to get any more points as the defense got pressure on Nick Foles and the Eagles would end up losing to the Saints 20–14, ending their opportunity to defend their Super Bowl championship.
-The Eagles attempted to go down the field to score a game winning touchdown, and were progressing well down the field, when at around the Saints' 20 yard line, Alshon Jeffery let a pass go through his hands and into Marshon Lattimore's arms.
+The Eagles attempted to go down the field to score a game winning touchdown, and were progressing well down the field, when at around the Saints' 20 yard line, Alshon Jeffery let a pass go through his hands and into Saints cornerback Marshon Lattimore’s arms.